simonsuthers/IBM-Separation/README.md

 # Speech separation using Neural Networks
 This repository currently holds my files for speech separation.
-Currently there are just some testing files.

-## SpectrogramExample.py
+## Spectrogram_separation.py
-SpectrogramExample.py will show how to obtain a Spectrogram in python and also how to apply a mask to the spectrogram.
+This file shows how to separate sound files using t-f masking.